Which quarters can I participate in Running Start?

 What are the costs of the program?

-- Tuition on credits above your eligibility. (see below)
+- Tuition on credits above approved credit eligibility

 - Tuition on classes below 100 level